BSc (Hons) Agricultural Business Management

 Across the programme Employability Standards are built into every module.
 These are designed in consultation with employers, so you will always be able to see the relevance of what you are studying to your future career.

-Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
+Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day Monday to Friday.
 Wednesday afternoons are normally reserved for sports and societies activities.

 Each module is worth a specified number of credits.
 Each credit equates to 10 hours of total study time.
 Total study time includes scheduled teaching, independent study and assessment activity.